Table of Contents

 To figure out how much gas will cost for a road trip, you can, of course, use a trip cost calculator.
 You’ll need to input basic details, like your type of car (different sizes and types of cars burn gas at different rates) and your route, and the calculator can estimate with real-time gas prices.

-But a simple method is to look at your route and the total distance in miles, and divide this number by the number of miles per gallon your vehicle gets.
-(You can check your owner’s manual to find this out if you don’t already know).
+A simple method to calculate your gas cost is to look at your route and the total distance in miles, and divide this number by the number of miles per gallon your vehicle gets.
+(You can check your owner’s manual to find this out if you don’t already know.)
 This will tell you the number of gallons of gas you’ll need for the entire trip.

 Now you’ll need to know the price of gas so you can multiply it times the number of gallons you need.
 Since gas prices by state may vary wildly, you might take an average of prices found in five places along the way.
 Tools like Gas Buddy let you search for gas prices in a given city, so you can use this for research.